• Start Here!

 What to bring?

-Besides the medicines I’ve already mentioned, mosquito repellent, sun block and an electrical adapter, you won’t necessarily need to bring anything else when going to Vietnam.
+Besides the medicines I’ve already mentioned, mosquito repellent, sunblock, and an electrical adapter, you won’t necessarily need to bring anything else when going to Vietnam.

 Here’s a list of what I bring while traveling in Asia.